Who We Are

 History

-Dude its a POTATO plant so dont be getting ideas Initially he headed to New York, later settling in New Orleans.
-He created the Center to publicise against what he perceived as the cruel treatment of African Americans.
-After multiple attempts to lynch him, he realised this was not such a good idea so he focused instead on non-controversial issues of the day such as comment on the New Orleans Tea Society ordinances and also became one of the first artistic critics of Blues music, then in its very early infancy.
+Dude its a POTATO plant so dont be getting ideas Initially, he headed to New York, later settling in New Orleans.
+He created the Center to publicize what he perceived as the cruel treatment of African Americans.
+After multiple attempts to lynch him, he changed his focus to other less controversial issues of the day such as the New Orleans Tea Society ordinances.
+He also became one of the first artistic critics of Blues music, then in its very early infancy.

 Although he missed his potatoes, he did take to Gumbo and often attributed this to his long life- he was 104 when he passed away, a fit of extended laughter being the cause.
-The center director is Ronald Pecorry, who is the great grandson of Reginald.
-Ronald is dedicated to moving the center back to its early critical roots.
+The Editor today is Ronald Pecorry, who is the great grandson of Reginald.
+Ronald is dedicated to moving Satire & Comment back to it's early critical roots.
+Support comes from our full-time salaried employee Lara Grace Thibaud, who graciously works part time for free.
+She is based somewhere between imagination and our Amsterdam office.

 Contact Us